sj1999-BIT/tp/docs/DeveloperGuide.md

 **Guarantees:**
 * A price tag will be added to the contact only if the contact exists and price is specified in the correct format.

-1. When adding/editing contact, user puts the price detail.
+1. When adding/editing contact, user also types in the price detail.
-2. User clicks `Enter` button.
+2. User confirms.
-3. System update the contact list and the target contact will now have price tag.
+3. System updates the contact list and the target contact will now have price tag(s).
+    Use case ends.

 **Extensions**
 * 2a.
-Price is unspecified/blank(white spaces only) or written in invalid format.
+Price is unspecified/blank(white spaces only)/written in invalid format.
-    * System shows an error message.<br>
+    * 2a1.
+System shows an error message.
+    * 2a2.
+User indicates the error message has been read.<br>
       Use case resumes at step 1.

 *{More to be added}*